 At Samuel Playground, the group Miss Ashlyn and I see are only boys, because the girls have a Girl Scout program.
-With that being said, a few of the older boys are easily disinterested in art projects because they are spending a lot of time in the pool, and out of the field.
-While most of them really had fun with all of the projects, I wanted to engage everyone.
+With that being said, a few of the … Continue reading It takes a village of people to build a village!

 After a few projects with color on paper, and paint on paper, Miss Ashlyn and I introduced a new material.
 Using tinfoil, permanent marker, stickers, construction paper, and glitter glue, … Continue reading Stained Glass Windows